Promise-M862/Oracle-Database-Design-and-Analysis/README.md

 The database was designed using relational modelling principles, including normalization and data integrity constraints.
 SQL queries were developed to retrieve, analyze and report on business data.

 Technologies Used:
-Oracle Database
+Oracle Database,
-SQL
+SQL,
 PL/SQL

 Key Skills Demonstrated:
-Relational database design
+Relational database design,
-Data modelling and normalization
+Data modelling and normalization,
-SQL query development
+SQL query development,
 Data analysis and reporting